 We learn about marginalized craft techniques as creative and artistic methods, understand textile as a material and explore construction processes.
 We find relationships between pigments, thread and surface design.
 In doing so, we take the freedom to let intuition run wild and allow thinking through making.
 We talk about creative possibilities, utility, decoration, and 'making mistakes'.
 We experience our doing in coordination with the material in community with others.

 Textilkunst Workshops - Quilting Bee - Slow Stitching - Patchwork - Sashiko - Visible Mending - Nähen mit der Hand - Sticken - Schablonendruck in Frankfurt am Main

-Textiles and the ways they are made have a permanent place in the visual arts.
-What fascinates me most about textiles are the many ways of making and designing them, the social and political aspect and their history.
+Textiles and their methods of manufacture have a special place in the visual arts.
+What particularly fascinates me about the subject of textiles are the diverse possibilities of making and shaping them, their socio-economic and social aspect, and their history.
 The forms of expression are manifold.
-They range from the transformation of animal and plant fibres into threads in the meditative process of spinning, the abstract language of weaving and knotting, the dying, printing and painting with colour and form to the narrative in appliqué and quilting, from undershirts to haute couture - fiberart to textileart.
+They range from the transformation of animal and plant fibers into threads in the meditative process of spinning, the abstract language of weaving and knotting, to dyeing, printing and painting, cutting up and reassembling, appliqué, embroidery, goldwork and quilting, from undershirt to haute couture, from utilitarian object to art.

-The work with textile material went back to one of the oldest cultural techniques of mankind and was - and still is - made for each other and with each other.
+Working with textile material dates back to one of the oldest cultural techniques of mankind and textiles were - and we still are - made for and with each other.
 In their history, women are the protagonists.

 It is the social aspect of textiles, their casualness and their utility value, that lowers the threshold for entry into the development of one's own artistic procedures.
 They seem to be less charged with 'meaning' than, for example, painting in art.

-Making is a powerful tool - it builds communities, boosts well-being and can empower people to refashion their lives.
+Making things ourselves is a powerful tool - it can build communities, increases well-being, and can empower us to reimagine our lives.
 Working with materials can help us in difficult life circumstances to strengthen our self-confidence and rediscover a sense of empowerment.